- About Somatic Stem Cell Regenerative Medicine

 Healios began developing somatic stem cell regenerative medicine after entering into a license agreement with Athersys, Inc. (NASDAQ: ATHX, “Athersys”) in 2016.
 Athersys’ stem cell product MultiStem® (HLCM051) is a cell therapy product derived from human bone marrow of consenting adult donors.
 The clinical grade product is produced by first creating a master cell bank, then a working cell bank, and subsequently producing clinical doses for patients.
 Athersys holds the patent and licensing rights to this important technology, and has conducted multiple studies demonstrating that it exhibits a consistent safety profile and therapeutic potential.
 HLCM051 can be stored for long periods of time using cryopreservation, does not require immunosuppressants, and dissipates rather than accumulating within the body when administered by intravenous injection (drip).
 The cells are believed to promote healing and recovery through several important mechanisms.

-Business Structure & Partners
+Production System & Partners

 Through a license agreement with Athersys, Healios acquired the rights to develop and market this product in Japan.
 Athersys has retained production rights, but manufacturing in Japan has been contracted to Nikon CeLL innovation Co.
 Ltd. (wholly owned by Nikon Corporation).